WebAhead/Shared-content/README.md

 ### Welcome to the place where you can find files/ videos and more, that are shared by developers to help each other.
-#### The purpus from this repo is to share matterial so that developers can help one another.
+#### The purpose from this repo is to share matterial so that developers can help one another.